M60 motorway (Great Britain): Junctions

 The junctions on the M60 are very closely spaced together, with an average distance of 1.3 mi between junctions.
 The recommended junction spacing for motorways is every 10 to 12 mi.
 By comparison, the M6 motorway has an average distance of 5.3 mi between junctions.

+The entire length of the M60 lies within the ceremonial county of Greater Manchester.